jetbrains-academy/scala-tutorial/Polymorphic Types/Polymorphic Types/task.md

 It seems too narrow to define only sets with `Int` elements.

-We'd need another class hierarchy for `Double` lists, and so on, one for each possible element type.
+We'd need another class hierarchy for `Double` lists and so on, one for each possible element type.

 We can generalize the definition using a *type parameter*: